netdata/netdata/collectors/python.d.plugin/anomalies/README.md

     diffs_n: 1

     # What is the typical proportion of anomalies in your data on average?
-    # This paramater can control the sensitivity of your models to anomalies.
+    # This parameter can control the sensitivity of your models to anomalies.
     # Some discussion here: https://github.com/yzhao062/pyod/issues/144
     contamination: 0.001